WHO WE ARE

 The staff here has a vested, personal interest to the work we do.

-Did you know that over half of our dedicated employees are graduates of the Guiding Light addiction rehab and recovery program?
+Did you know that many of our long-time, dedicated employees are graduates of the Guiding Light addiction rehab and recovery program?
 To all of us, it is not just a day job.
 It is a calling and a commitment.

 Mark Scheffler, Operations Associate